nestedwaffles/starknetbook/README.md

 - Employ `./translations.sh new xx`, replacing `xx` with your language code.
 This action generates a language file.
 - For updating the `xx.po` file, use `./translations.sh xx`.
-- Avoid the above command if the `xx.po` file already exists (which means you are not initiating a new translation).
+- Avoid the above command if the `xx.po` file already exists. (which means you are not initiating a new translation).

 ## The Authors